DetectiveCow/DetectiveCow.github.io/README.md

 I'd like to do forestry maybe so heres tools and website Im going to use.

 Job boards

 [Forestry Jobs In canada](https://www.canadian-forests.com/job.html).
 Basically a job board to find forestry opportunities all across Canada.
 (Even though I'd prefer bc)

 [Forestry Jobs In The US](https://www.forestryusa.com/jobs.html).
 Same thing but in the united states.
 Not planning on working there though.

 Subreddits

 [r/Forestry](https://www.reddit.com/r/forestry/).
 A place to discuss forestry with others online.
 Some are like me and others have jobs in the trade.

 [r/Tree Planting](https://www.reddit.com/r/treeplanting/).
 Subreddit for the discussion of treeplanting, cool place to hear other peoples experience.
 I think treeplanting is really good and challenging experience that will let you learn alot.

 Youtube videos

 [Kat evergreen](https://www.youtube.com/@kat_evergreen).
 This person basically just documented her season of treeplanting and shows you what to expect.

 [BC Bigfoot](https://www.youtube.com/watch?v=z3GpMpfjHZk&ab_channel=BritishColumbiaBigfoot).
 This guy has a good video I'll link about being a forest technician, he has his own company i think and makes it look fun.
 But he doesnt really explain what he does or what a forest technician is.

-**Hengda**.
+[Hengda](https://www.youtube.com/watch?v=z3GpMpfjHZk&ab_channel=BritishColumbiaBigfoot).
 This guy has a video on what you do as a forestry technician in BC.
 He talks about what you do and what to expect i think.

 also i need to add like tree guide website and shit